One of my patients’ most common questions is, “Um, I’ve got some new bumps...down there. Can you check them out?”

 HPV is one of the most common viruses around.
 There are more than 40 different types (or strains) of HPV that prefer to hang out around genitalia, including the vagina, penis and around the anus.
 The virus can also survive on any skin or object that’s recently touched genitalia.

 HPV can be passed from one person to another without actual sex—just by intimate touching or sharing sex toys—so this virus really gets around!
-In fact, 80 percent of men and women who have had sex even once have had some type of HPV.
-That’s four out of every five people!
+In fact, 80% of women will have had some strain of the virus by age 50.

 Most people who have HPV never know it.
 Like all other viruses, there is no cure for HPV, but there are good treatments for the symptoms.
 Just to be clear, HPV is totally unrelated to HIV (human immunodeficiency virus) and HSV (herpes simplex virus).

 What kind of problems can HPV cause?

 Each of the 40 different types of HPV act differently.
 Some HPV types cause genital warts, which are raised flesh-colored bumps around your vagina, penis, or anus.
 Most of the time warts are not painful.
 Sometimes they are itchy, and they can be annoying or embarrassing.
 The types of HPV that cause genital warts do not cause cancer.